When you first come to the U.S., you might find the apartment rental process difficult. Don’t worry, Nova Credit is here to help.

 How to find a roommate

 Many roommate pairs meet the old-fashioned way, by being introduced by a mutual friend.
 So put the word out throughout your network that you are looking for a roomie, and give a couple of basic details like whether you smoke and how tidy you want your home to be.
-You can also use Craigslist (search for “rooms and shares”) or reddit, or a roommate service in your area.
+You can also use Craigslist (search for “rooms and shares”) or a roommate service in your area.
 Always arrange to meet potential roommates in person.

 Proof of ID: Bring your passport or your driver’s license.
 The photo should look recent.